In This Article

 How Long Do The Effects of Ketamine Last?

-The opioid-like effects of ketamine are quick and powerful.
 Some people who are looking for relaxation and pain relief turn to ketamine-induced sedation.
 Others seek escapism via ketamine because it allows them to dissociate from their surroundings.

 The side effects of ketamine drug use include, but are not limited to, the following:

 - High blood pressure